 After paying for the cost of cookies and materials, Girl Scout Cookie proceeds stay local and help councils provide Girl Scout programs in science, technology, engineering, and math (STEM), the outdoors, life skills, entrepreneurship, and more—in camps, through leadership training, and multiple other ways.
 A portion of the proceeds is directly managed by girls, and it’s up to them to decide how to invest their troop’s share of the earnings.

-Your council will provide a breakdown of how cookie program proceeds support Girl Scout activities locally.
+GSC will provide a breakdown of how cookie program proceeds support Girl Scout activities locally.
 Please share this information with girls and their families so everyone understands that product program sales make it possible for your Girl Scout council to serve girls.

 The Girl Scout Blue Book of Basic Documents specifies that: